karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Interfaces/ResourceHasTagApiInterface/deleteResourceHasTagByTagIds.md

-ResourceHasTagApiInterface::deleteResourceHasTagByTagIds — Deletes the resourceHasTag rows identified by the given tag_tag_ids.
+ResourceHasTagApiInterface::deleteResourceHasTagByTagIds — Deletes the resource has tag rows identified by the given tag_ids.